Bunclody: Tourism and culture

-Bunclody featured in the 2018 Venice Architectural Biennale, alongside 9 other Irish market towns.
-A volunteer led tourist office is open in the town.
+Bunclody featured in the 2018 Venice Architectural Biennale, alongside nine other Irish market towns.
+A volunteer-led tourist office is open in the town.

-There is an "Urban Adventure Hub" (managed by WWETB Slielbaggan Outdoor Activity Centre) at Ryland Road which allows access to water sports on the River Slaney.
-There are also a number of walking trails along the Clodey Valley and off-road trails at Coolmeelagh and Kilbranish.
-It is also a point on the Columban Way, which runs from Bangor, County Down through Bunclody and on through mainland Europe to Bobio in Italy – following the life journey of Saint Columbanus.
+The Bunclody Adventure Hub at Ryland Road allows access to water sports on the River Slaney.
+There are also a number of walking trails along the Clody Valley and off-road trails at Coolmeelagh and Kilbranish.
+It is a point on the Columban Way, which runs from Bangor, County Down through Bunclody and on through mainland Europe to Bobbio in Italy – following the life journey of Saint Columbanus.

-A folk song about Bunclody, titled Streams of Bunclody and written by a local emigrant, was reputedly one of Luke Kelly's "favourite ballads".
+A folk song about Bunclody, titled Streams of Bunclody and written by a local emigrant, was reputedly one of Luke Kelly's favourite ballads.
+A festival, the "Streams of Bunclody Festival", is held annually in July.

 Transport

 The town is approximately 25 km from the M9 motorway and 20 km from the M11.
 Bunclody is served by Local Link bus routes 368 (Bunclody to Enniscorthy) and 369 (New Ross to Tullow via Bunclody).
+Bus Éireann operates route 132 from the town to Dublin.

 Wexford Bus also provides a scheduled service from Wexford to Carlow via Bunclody on route 376.
-'Ring a Link' buses also serve Bunclody linking it to Carlow.
-On Thursdays Bunclody is served by Bus Éireann's cross-country service from Rosslare Europort to Dublin via Carnew.

-While Bunclody was never served by rail, early 19th century proposals called for two railway lines to serve the area; These plans never progressed.
+While Bunclody was never served by rail, early 19th century proposals called for two railway lines to serve the area; these plans never progressed.
 The nearest station is Enniscorthy railway station approximately 23 kilometres away.

 Sport

 Bunclody Golf and Fishing Club was officially opened in early 2009.
 The course is on the Carlow side of the town.
-The 18 hole course is set on 300 acre beside the river Slaney, and is home to Ireland's first on-course elevator, which links the 17th green to the 18th tee.
+The 18-hole course is set on 300 acre beside the river Slaney, and is home to Ireland's first on-course elevator, which links the 17th green to the 18th tee.
 The great spotted woodpecker, Ireland's newest breeding bird, was spotted there in 2013.
 Bunclody Golf and Fishing Club hosted the Irish PGA in August 2019.

+The local Gaelic Athletic Association club, Halfway House Bunclody (sometimes abbreviated to HWH-Bunclody), won the Wexford Intermediate Hurling Championship in 2010.
+The club also fields Gaelic football teams, in the Enniscorthy District, and won the Wexford Senior Football Championship in 1985.

+A local association football club, Bunclody AFC, was founded in 1969 and fields teams in the Wexford Football League Premier Division.